Q: Do I have to be a West Fargo resident to join the Club?

 Q: Are there tryouts or evaluations for the competitive program?

 A: We evaluate players in our programs on an ongoing basis, so there is no need for a tryout.
 We offer evaluations in late summer for players wanting to join our club.
-If you want to play competitive soccer starting in the spring, please contact the Director of Coaching, Danny Dougherty, to discuss the situation.

 Q: How do I find out my child’s team?